suyu-creator/github-code-rag-mcp/README.md

 Because MCP tools should be transparent to the AI — it doesn't need to know what CLI you have installed, it just calls tools.
 Plus pure Python implementation, zero system dependencies.

+**What if GitHub API is rate limited?**

+Auto-degrades to Bing search.
+Free, unlimited quota, no extra config needed.
+Experience is slightly degraded, but it never stops working.

 **Will you add vector search?**

 Maybe, but it's not the current priority.
-Our experience so far: find the right repo first > precise search within repo > semantic search.
-The actual benefit of vector search for code isn't as big as marketing claims.
-If you have strong demand, feel free to open an Issue.
+Our focus is "quickly find the right code to reuse."
+The two-phase search (GitHub Search + FTS5) already covers 90% of use cases.
+The actual benefit of vector search for code reuse isn't as big as marketing claims suggest.

 ---